sebhtml/ray/README.txt

 Ray is a single-executable program (the executable is Ray).
 Its aim is to assemble sequences on mpi-enabled computers or clusters.
 Ray is implemented in c++.
 It is tested with OpenMPI and g++ on Linux 2.6.
 Only the master rank needs to access the files on disk.

-== Features ==

 Ray

 * is massively parallel,
 * supports the mixing of sequencing technologies, as long as the error incorporation is random,